markus1978/temporality-homepage/src/meetings/time-as-structure-in-disruptive-innovation.md

   orientations in disruptive innovation processes?"

   This meeting focussed on active engagement with ongoing research projects of network members and featured a field trip to Forum Wissen.
+Klick here to find out more.

   Keynote speakers: Charlene Zietsma, Patricia Klarner